-As soon as you come up to Oxford you will need to purchase the course textbook and audio materials for the year.
+As soon as you come up to Oxford you will need to purchase the course textbook: Rus': A Comprehensive Course in Russian by Sarah Smyth and Elena Crosbie.
+Note that you will not need to buy the audio materials for the textbook which are available in Canvas (https://canvas.ox.ac.uk/courses/125484/pages/rai-audio-materials?module\item\id=1354609).
 You will also need a medium-sized Russian-English / English-Russian dictionary, such as those published by Oxford University Press or Collins.
 After you have begun to study Russian, you will also need a Russian reference grammar, I would recommend Terence Wade, A Comprehensive Russian Grammar (4th edition, 2020).